Back

 The first stations were located in Moscow cafes.
 And right off the bat, we stumbled upon a classical case — people were not acting as we planned them to.

 Most were simply unfamiliar with the format of power bank renting.
-They could not figure out how it worked: fretted and fumed a lot.
+They could not figure out how it worked — they fretted and fumed a lot.
 Some users thought they should insert the smartphones in the charging slots.
-So we came up with the solution to write detailed instructions on the stations.
+So, we devised a solution to write detailed instructions on the stations.
 That solved the problem.

 Instruction on the stations.
 IoT mobile app development.

 For the return flow, we suggested an interesting design solution.
-Now the app is asking the user which station he looks at.
-The small one — insert the power bank.
-The large one — scan the QR-code and wait when the shutter opens.
+Now, the app asks the user which station he is looking at.
+For the small one — insert the power bank.
+For the large one — scan the QR code and wait for the shutter to open.
 If the request is successful, the green light blinks to the left of the slot.

 More stations and reaching the breakeven point

-Now there are 730 stations in Moscow, 100 of them in the metro.
+Now, there are 730 stations in Moscow, 100 of them in the metro.
 The biggest chunk of the traffic we expect to get in the metro, but we also don’t forget about the cafes.
-Until June 15, 2021, we plan to install 200 “toasters” in cafes.
-It’s a small 4-slot station.
+Until the middle of June 2021, we plan to install 200 “toasters” in cafes.
+It’s a small four-slot station.

 This is how it looks.